unraid/docs/docs/unraid-os/manual/storage-management.md

    Disk 5, then click on **Disk 5**.
 If it's the Cache drive, then click on **Cache**.
-If in Maintenance mode then The disks will not be mounted but the underlying _/dev/mdX_ type devices that correspond to each _diskX_ in the unRaid GUI will have been created.
+If in Maintenance mode then The disks will not be mounted but the underlying _/dev/mdX_ type devices that correspond to each _diskX_ in the Unraid GUI will have been created.
    This is important as any write operation against one of these 'md' type devices will also update parity to reflect that write has happened.